apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**KISS romps through final concert, then debuts 'new era' of avatars**
+**No. 14 UofL falls 16-6 to No. 4 Florida State in ACC Championship game**

-You can read more about it [here](https://www.usatoday.com/story/entertainment/music/2023/12/03/kiss-final-concert-new-era-band-avatars/71753863007/).
+You can read more about it [here](https://www.wlky.com/article/louisville-cardinals-lose-acc-championship-florida-state/46018247).

 ## Requirements
 - Python 3.8